Flags

 |---|---|---|

---no-network | Disable network access | --network, --pod, --docker, --clipboard |
+--no-network | Disable network access | --network, --pod, --docker, --clipboard, --open-bridge |

 --network <name> | Join a specific network | --no-network, --pod |